Quick Overview

 Watching How You Interact:

-It looks at how you move the mouse, scroll, or click.
-People tend to move in slightly messy ways.
-Bots usually follow cleaner, faster patterns.
-It also checks how long you stay on the page and what you do during that time. -
+It checks how you move the mouse, scroll, or click.
+People move in slightly messy ways but bots usually follow cleaner, faster patterns.
+It also sees how long you stay on the page and what you do while you are there. -

 Checking Browser and Network Info:

-It collects details like your IP address, browser type, and cookies.
-If your activity looks weird—like coming from a common VPN or doing the same thing too often—it might treat you like a bot. -
+It looks at your IP, browser type, cookies, and stuff like that.
+If your activity seems off, like coming from a public VPN or doing the same thing again and again, it might think you are a bot. -

 Showing a Challenge:

-If it is still not sure, it might ask you to pick pictures with traffic lights, bridges, or buses.
+If it still cannot tell, it might show you pictures of traffic lights, bridges, or buses.
 That helps tell humans apart from bots.
-And yes, it also helps train AI to recognize stuff in images.
+And yeah, it also helps train AI to recognize stuff.

 It Helps Train AI Too

 Those image tasks are not just to block bots.
 When you click on pictures of bikes or palm trees, that data goes into training AI systems to recognize things better.
-It is one reason Google’s image recognition tech got so good.
+That is one reason Google’s image recognition got so good.

 What Can Go Wrong